harlow/kinesis-consumer/README.md

 ### Logging

-Logging supports the basic built-in logging library or use thrid party external one, so long as it implements the Logger interface.
+Logging supports the basic built-in logging library or use third party external one, so long as it implements the Logger interface.

 For example, to use the builtin logging package, we wrap it with myLogger structure.